 In the Heart of the Beast Puppet and Mask Theatre

-THE STORY OF CROW BOY explores the intriguing life story of Taro Yashima who wrestled with human brutality, racial discrimination, and the ravages of WWII to build work of social conscience, compassionate insight, poetic visual form, and ultimately – of joy.
-Yashima reminds us what it means to be human, and offers understanding into the complexities of cultural survival.
-This production draws on his searing graphic autobiographical and luminous fictional books including the Caldecott Honor Award-winning CROW BOY (1956) about a young boy who learns to sing the “voices of crows” in defiance of his years of being bullied.
+THE STORY OF CROW BOY explores the intriguing life story of Taro and Mitsu Yashima who wrestled with human brutality, racial discrimination, and the ravages of WWII to build work of social conscience, compassionate insight, poetic visual form, and ultimately – of joy.
+Their work reminds us what it means to be human, and offers understanding into the complexities of cultural survival.
+This production draws on Taro Yashima’s searing graphic autobiographical and luminous fictional books including the Caldecott Honor Award-winning CROW BOY (1956) about a young boy who learns to sing the “voices of crows” in defiance of his years of being bullied.

 Performed in 2016 at in the Heart of the Beast Theatre, 2017 for the Puppeteers of America Conference, 2018 on tour in St Cloud MN and Faribault MN